 For amazing views of Porto, you should walk the upper deck.
 It’s an excellent place to see Porto from above.

 Watching the sunset on the river from Ponte Luis bridge was a fantastic experience.
-The water was sparkling, and the houses are coated with beautiful sunlight.
+The water was sparkling, and the houses were coated with beautiful sunlight.

 Take a cable car